lit/lit.dev/packages/lit-dev-content/site/docs/composition/controllers.md

 The component associated with a controller instance is called the host component.

-The controller instance registers itself to receive lifecycle callbacks from the host component, and triggers a host update when the controller has new data ro render.
+The controller instance registers itself to receive lifecycle callbacks from the host component, and triggers a host update when the controller has new data to render.
 This is how the `ClockController` example periodically renders the current time.

 A controller will typically expose some functionality to be used in the host's `render()` method.
 For example, many controllers will have some state, like a current value: